-The City Council shall conduct its regular meetings at the time and place established by ordinance.
-Regular meetings are scheduled for the second and fourth Wednesdays of each month at 7:00 p.m.
+The City Council shall conduct its regular meetings at the time and place established by resolution.

 3) Special Meetings

 A special meeting may be called at any time by the Mayor or by three members of the City Council.
 Written notice of such meeting must specify the purpose of the meeting and made in accordance with the law.